UW Health University Hospital: History

+The first department to occupy the current building was the UW School of Nursing, which began to move in on December 1, 1977.
+The hospital's outpatient clinics began moving to the new building on October 4, 1978.
+Inpatients began to be admitted to the new hospital on March 31, 1979.
+On the same day, all patients from the old building were wheeled into vans and transported to the new building, including 19 critically ill patients transported in mobile intensive care units.

+The facility was further expanded between 1987 and 1989, adding two new modules to the building.
+The hospital was the first in Madison to entirely ban the smoking of cigarettes within the building in 1991, although this at first proved unenforceable and a room was converted into a smoking lounge, until smoking in hospitals was banned statewide in 1993.

+The hospital was operated by the University of Wisconsin–Madison until June 29, 1996, when it was placed under the administration of the newly-created University of Wisconsin Hospital and Clinics Authority, an independent state agency now known as UW Health.
+The hospital building is still owned by the University, which leases 58 percent of it to UW Health and uses the other 42 percent for instruction, research, and laboratory work.

+In 2025 construction began on a new 7 story tower at University Hospital, this project will add a new Medical ICU, Surgical ICU, Medical Intermediate Care unit, a prep-recovery flex bed unit, an expansion of the Emergency Department and Facility Support Services.
+This project will add a total of 48 inpatient beds, 22 emergency department beds and 22 flexible care beds increasing the UH inpatient bed to count to 662.

 American Family Children's Hospital

-American Family Children's Hospital (AFCH) is a pediatric acute care hospital located adjacent to UW Health University Hospital in Madison, Wisconsin.
-The hospital has 101 beds and is affiliated with The University of Wisconsin School of Medicine and Public Health.
+American Family Children's Hospital (AFCH) is a pediatric acute care hospital located on the University Hospital campus.
+The hospital has 101 beds and is affiliated with the University of Wisconsin School of Medicine and Public Health.
 The hospital is a member of the University of Wisconsin Hospital and Clinics.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Wisconsin and surrounding states.
 American Family Children's Hospital features the only pediatric Level 1 Trauma Center in the region, and 1 of 2 in the state.

 UW Health opened the American Family Children's Hospital on August 29, 2007.
 The $78 million facility was funded by $41 million in private donations, which included $10 million contributed by American Family Insurance, and $37 million in bonds.

-UW Health East Madison Hospital (EMH)

-UW Health also operates UW Health East Madison Hospital, located in the American Center business park on the northeast side of Madison.
-The hospital includes 83 beds and an emergency room with a rating of Level 4 Trauma Center.
-The campus also includes the UW Health Rehabilitation Hospital, and 0.5 miles away and the UW Health East Clinic.
-On April 12, 2022, UW Health announced that The American Center Hospital would be renamed to "UW Health East Madison Hospital".